FedirM/xp-reader/README.md

 ![editor picture](./screenshots/reader.png)

-- Click on word you'd like to translate.
+- Click on the word you'd like to translate.

 ![editor picture](./screenshots/tr_word.png)

-- If you'd like to translate substring or sentence just press and hover your needs.
+- To translate a sentence or segment of text just press and hover your needs.

 ![editor picture](./screenshots/tr_phrase.png)